-- 1. Only students who have parental permission may use the school's computers or personal devices to access the Internet. - 2.
-Logins and passwords are provided for the individual while they are affiliated with BMCHS, users are expected to protect their password and not share this information with another. - 3.
-BMCHS reserves the right to search any users account and/or iPad/computer. - 4.
-No user may represent himself/herself as another individual or entity in electronic communication. - 5.
-When interacting with the official BMCHS social media accounts, students should post responsibly to adhere to our Catholic values. - 6.
-No user will trespass in another's folders, work, or files. - 7.
-Student use of the Internet is limited to school-related projects and inquiries.
-Use
+1. Only students who have parental permission may use the school's computers or personal devices to access the Internet.

-- of games and non-educational programs is prohibited. - 8.
+- 2. Logins and passwords are provided for the individual while they are affiliated with BMCHS, users are expected to protect and memorize their password and not share this information with another. - 3.
+BMCHS network administrator and administration reserves the right to monitor and to search any user's account and/or iPad/computer connected to or previously used on the school network. - 4.
+BMCHS faculty have the right to monitor student devices and accounts for inappropriate use. - 5.
+No user may represent himself/herself as another individual or entity in electronic communication. - 6.
+When interacting with the official BMCHS social media accounts, students should post responsibly to adhere to our Catholic values. - 7.
+No user will trespass in another's folders, work, or files. - 8.
+Student use of the BMCHS network is limited to school-related projects and inquiries.
+Use of games and non-educational programs is prohibited. - 9.
 Transferring copyrighted material to or from a diocesan school without express permission of the owner is a violation of Federal law.
-The user is deemed responsible to see that this does not occur. - 9.
-Email accounts through the school's network will be restricted to safe, filtered, CIPA compliant accounts only. - 10.
-Use of electronic mail and other Internet facilities to harass, offend, or annoy other users is strictly forbidden. - 11.
-Any attempt to circumvent system security, guess passwords, or in any way gain access to secure resources, is forbidden. - 12.
-School use of the Internet for commercial or personal gains or profit is not allowed. - 13.
-Users will not move, repair, reconfigure, modify, or attach external devices to the systems, excluding USB flash drives, CDs, cameras, MP3 players, or flash memory with student projects. - 14.
-The network administrators, principal, and faculty have the right to monitor all technology activities. - 15.
-Installation of freeware, shareware, or other software (personal) is prohibited. - 16.
-Any student attempt to circumvent the school's wireless filtering, such as creating a WiFi hotspot on a personal device is forbidden. - 17.
-BMCHS students in grades 9 and 10 will not have access to non-academic iPad applications unless written consent is given by a parent or guardian to the Director of Technology. - 18.
+The user is deemed responsible to see that this does not occur. - 10.
+Email accounts through the school's network will be restricted to safe, filtered, monitored, Children Online Protection Act (COPA) compliant accounts only. - 11.
+Any use of obscene/sexually explicit, profane.
+Lewd, vulgar, rude, or threatening language or pictures through means of the Internet, email, or social media to harass, bully, offend, or annoy other uses is expressly forbidden. - 12.
+Any attempt to circumvent system security, guess passwords, or in any way gain access to secure resources, is forbidden. - 13.
+School use of the Internet for commercial or personal gains or profit is not allowed. - 14.
+Users will not move, repair, reconfigure, modify, or attach external devices to the systems, via wired or wireless connection, without the express permission of a staff member. - 15.
+Installation of freeware, shareware, or other software is prohibited for students. - 16.
+Any student attempt to circumvent the school's wireless filtering, such as creating a WiFi hotspot on a personal device is forbidden. - 17. iPads for BMCHS students in grade 9 will have additional restrictions unless parental consent is submitted in writing to the director of instructional technology.
+Parents may email lpena@bmchs.org with their consent. - 18.
 Additional rules and restrictions may be added at any time.